 The proposed stadium will seat approximately 20,000 and be about 75 feet tall, which is about 1/3 the height of US Bank Stadium.
 The stadium will have a partial roof, offering cover for fans from the weather, and providing noise and light abatement for the surrounding neighborhood.
 For detailed images of the exterior and buildling plans, check out the Stadium Site Plan documents.
 You can also read this summary of an interview with McGuire for some insight into his interest in soccer and this project.

 For more information on the stadium itself, check out the team's website on the new stadium.

 When will it be constructed?

-The team officially "broke ground" in December 2017, but it's unclear when the stadium construction will actually begin or when it will be completed.
+The team officially "broke ground" in December 2016, and construction began in June.
 It has been reported that the project is on hold because the stadium design requires the use of a portion of Midway Center property (currently Rainbow Foods) and no agreement has been reached between the stadium owner (McGuire) and Midway Center owner (RK Midway) on the transfer or use of that parcel of land.

 The Saint Paul Port Authority has recently been authorized to enter into a lease agreement with RK Midway to help facilitate access to part of the Midway Center for stadium construction.
 The Port Authority's blog has an informative description of that deal.

 In the meantime, the MLS team, Minnesota United, will be playing at the TCF Bank Stadium.

 How often do they play games and when do they play?